Apply now and help build the future of decentralized justice!

 - Kleros for copyright disputes in digital environments by Paolo Archila.

-Candidates will be accepted into each of these tracks based on the quality of their proposal. $1,000 in PNK will be paid to candidates upon the successful completion of the program.
+Candidates will be accepted into the Fellowship based on the quality of their proposal. $1,000 in PNK will be paid to candidates upon the successful completion of the program.

-The goal of this track is to research applications of decentralized justice in connection to content moderation in social media and other types of media.
+The goal of this track is to research applications of decentralized justice in content moderation for social media.

 This includes research about better cryptoeconomic designs for such systems and the study of new use cases for decentralized content moderation for account suspensions, deletion of material and fake news/trusted source alerts, among others.